BilalAhmadKhanKhattak/SubDoxer/README.md

-# SubHunter
+# SubDoxer

 ## Overview

-**SubHunter** is a Python tool designed to discover subdomains associated with a target domain.
+**SubDoxer** is a Python tool designed to discover subdomains associated with a target domain.
 Ideal for cybersecurity enthusiasts and penetration testers, this tool helps you map out potential subdomains quickly and efficiently.

-Version 1.1 of SubHunter utilizes a predefined list of over 500 common and potential subdomains to check against a target domain.
+Version 1.1 of SubDoxer utilizes a predefined list of over 500 common and potential subdomains to check against a target domain.
 It employs DNS resolution to verify the existence of these subdomains.

 ## Features